splot/di/README.md

 With the above definition, retrieving the service `my_services_collection` will also cause services `my_service.one` and `my_service.two` to be instantiated and injected to `my_services_collection` by calling `::addService()` method on `my_services_collection` with specified arguments for each of the injected services.
 The special character `@` in this case refers to the service itself and is a shorthand for `@my_service.one` or `@my_service.two` appropriately.

+You can use `@` sign to reference the service itself in arguments of a notification or `@=` to reference name of the service.

 However, retrieving the service `my_service.one` itself will not cause `my_services_collection` to be instantiated.
 But later, if `my_services_collection` is instantiated then `my_service.one` will be appropriately injected to it.

+The sender service (e.g. `my_services.two` in the example above) will only be instantiated if you reference it by `@` in notification argument.
+Otherwise it's subject to normal instantiation strategy.

 A service can notify indefinite number of other services.
 It can also try to notify services that don't exist - in which case no exception is thrown nor any error raised.